 Krishna is also helping improve food safety programs in India.
 He is working with the Food Safety Commissioner’s office in Kerala to set up a food inspection and grading system using the food safety handbook he wrote in Malayalam as a model.

 “Bobby is dedicated to improving food safety and is well respected in the food safety and enforcement sector in the Gulf region.
-His work has increased the awareness of practical food safety measures among quality control professionals throughout the region, and our auditors have seen improvements in food safety awareness that can be attributed to his work,” said Peter Bracher, Managing Director of the Global Food Division, Asia-Pacific Region, at NSF International.
+His work has increased the awareness of practical food safety measures among quality control professionals throughout the region, and our auditors have seen improvements in food safety awareness that can be attributed to his work,” said Peter Bracher, Managing Director of the Global Food Division, Asia-Pacific Region, at NSF.